Zh-cy/DeepVO/README.md

 first download the .csv files from tensorboard

 * ### model.py
-download the pretrained weights, attention this is the file that I convert from pytorch into Keras, originally it is for
+download the pretrained weights, attention this is the file that I convert from pytorch into Keras, originally it is for pytorch, but here this is same
-pytorch, but here this is the same, if you are interested, you can do it by your self

 * ### plot.py
 plot the results and pose transfer